Norris Locomotive Works: Growth and success

 William Norris had several large-scale operating models constructed as presentation pieces to rulers of several nations.
-Such sovereigns included Tsar Nicholas of Russia and King Louis-Philippe of France, who was so pleased with his model that he gave Norris a gold medal and a handsome gold box.
+Such sovereigns included Tsar Nicholas I of Russia and King Louis Philippe I of France, who was so pleased with his model that he gave Norris a gold medal and a gold box.
 A quarter-sized 4-4-0 locomotive and tender were built for Commodore Matthew C. Perry to deliver as a gift on his second expedition to Japan in 1854.
-A small circular railway—which also included a miniature passenger car made by another manufacturer and a mile of track—was set up near Yokohama.
-The Japanese soon could take the first train ride available in the Far East.
+A small circular railway - which also included a miniature passenger car made by another manufacturer and a mile of track — was set up near Yokohama, making it the first railway built in the Far East.

 Demise

 Richard Norris and Son was the largest locomotive maker in the United States, if not the world, during the 1850s.
 Employing many hundreds of men, the factory consisted of some ten buildings spread over several city blocks at what is now the campus of the Community College of Philadelphia.
 The firm reached its peak in 1857–58, after which time, the Norris family seems to have lost interest in the business.
 Manufacturing quality and output fell during the Civil War and the plant closed in 1866, although deliveries continued for a year or two.

-The firm's factory complex was located in the area around 17th and Hamilton Streets, on several acres of what had once been the famous Bush Hill estate of Andrew Hamilton, used as a hospital during the Yellow Fever Epidemic of 1793.
-The site was near the right-of-way of the Philadelphia and Columbia Railroad, which crossed through that part of Philadelphia just north of Callowhill Street.
-(This route was later owned by the Reading Railroad.)
+The firm's factory complex was located in the area around 17th and Hamilton Streets in Philadelphia, Pennsylvania, on several acres of what had once been the famous Bush Hill estate of Andrew Hamilton, used as a hospital during the 1793 Philadelphia yellow fever epidemic.
+The site was near the right-of-way of the Philadelphia and Columbia Railroad, which crossed through Philadelphia just north of Callowhill Street.
+This route was later owned by the Reading Railroad.